shaefner-usgs/esc-eq-response/README.md

 Earthquake Response App
 =======================

-Web application that creates an interactive Map, Plots, and Summary of any earthquake using real-time data.
-It helps you visualize, analyze, and collect information to use in talking points and scientific response.
+[Web application](https://bayquakealliance.org/response/) that creates an interactive Map, Plots, and Summary for any earthquake using real-time/historic data.
+It helps you visualize, analyze and collect information to use in talking points and scientific response.

 ## Installation